Skip to main content

 When you train for depression, these levels are also elevated, which helps your brain stay healthier, keep your memories intact, and — yes — heal the wounds that can often turn a healthy person into a depressed person.

-Benefits of Group exercise for Depression
+Benefits of Group Exercise for Depression

 While all exercises are helpful for depression, it turns out that group exercises can be particularly beneficial.
 A study found that a team that rowed together experienced a much greater surge of endorphin than did team members who rowed alone.
 These athletes were able to increase their pain tolerance just by participating in a group exercise.